 Although this study gives us interesting notions of the Chilean Consumer, it does not cover the range and magnitude of specific consumers' challenges.

-HubSpot researched comparative marketing experiences and created a buyer persona, as a semi-fictional representation of the ideal customer, based on real information and demographic inferences, from the behavior, motivations and goals of customers.
-The profile comes mainly through past customer analysis so that the company can enter the mind of future ones.
+HubSpot researched comparative marketing experiences and created buyer personas, a semi-fictional representation of the ideal customer, based on real information and demographic inferences from customers' behavior, motivations, and goals.
+The profile comes mainly through past customer analysis to enter the mind of future ones.